HIKING MISTAKES TO AVOID IN SWITZERLAND

 BEING SURPRISED ABOUT SWISS FLAGS

 Wherever you go, you can be certain, there are Swiss flags around.
 No place in the Swiss Alps is free of the Swiss flag.
-As someone who is not really into nationalism (and yes, the Swiss are kind of nationalists) I am always wondering “why”? but I know, I should not be putting too many thoughts into it.
+As someone who is not really into nationalism (and yes, the Swiss are kind of nationalists) I am always wondering “why”? but I know, I should not be putting too much thought into it.

 So, if you can hike to a place, a Swiss flag might be there to welcome you.